Asok Logo Asok

 Custom table name#

-By default, the table name is the pluralized model name (Postposts, Categorycategories).
+By default, the table name is derived from the model name by converting CamelCase to snake_case and pluralizing (Postposts, OrderItemorder_items, Categorycategories).
 To override:

 class Category(Model):